Unfinished: Background-Specific Introductions to A Course In Miracles

 The bible was made by a bunch of people who never knew Jesus, and didn’t understand what he was teaching.
 And anything they didn’t like was not included and made illegal.

 Nevertheless, the language of Christianity is something we are all familiar with and is really our only reference point.
-So Jesus uses it as a starting point and corrects it.
+So the Voice of the Course uses it as a starting point and corrects it.
 So the language that was used to convey a message of hate and terror, is instead used to convey the kindest, gentlest message I have ever heard.
 Not once in all my reading of the Course have I felt the slightest bit threatened.

 There are some words you may struggle with, for which there are less-christian alternatives: